 6. Make a histogram for the number of rolls that it took to play a game.
-Describe the shape of the histogram (you do not need to copy it down or print it out).
+Describe the shape of the histogram choosing from words like uniform, unimodal, bimodal, symmetric, skewed to the left, or skewed to the right.
+You do not need to copy down the graph or print it out.